nehalAnsari2000/Probability-Calculator-Python/README.md

 - Uses the built-in `random` and `copy` modules (no external dependencies required).

 ## Acknowledgments
-This project was completed as part of the *Scientific Computing with Python* certification on FreeCodeCamp, where I learned about probability and object-oriented programming concepts in Python.
+This project was a **mandatory** part of the *Scientific Computing with Python* certification on FreeCodeCamp, where I learned about probability and object-oriented programming concepts in Python.